HenricWu/henricwu.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal academic website.
-This site showcases my research, publications, and academic activities.
+This site showcases my research, publications and academic activities.
 Please feel free to contact me via email: **whycoding@163.com**.

 ## About Me

-I am **Haoyang Wu**, currently a Ph.D. student in Control Science and Engineering at the **School of Artificial Intelligence and Automation**, **Huazhong University of Science and Technology (HUST)**.
+I am **Haoyang Wu**, currently a Ph.D. student in Control Science and Engineering at the **School of Artificial Intelligence and Automation**, **Huazhong University of Science and Technology (HUST)**, affiliated with the ISE-CV research group.
 My advisor is Prof. [Shoudong Han](http://faculty.hust.edu.cn/hanshoudong).

 I earned my Bachelor of Engineering degree in Computer Science and Technology from Southwest Petroleum University in 2022 and my Master of Engineering degree in Traffic Information Engineering and Control from Shanghai Maritime University in 2025.
 During my master's studies, I was awarded the National Scholarship and recognized as an Outstanding Graduate of Shanghai.
 Additionally, I hold one national invention patent and eight computer software copyrights.